-Per the IRS Tax Topic 704 Depreciation:
+Per IRS Topic No. 704 Depreciation:

 The kinds of property that you can depreciate include machinery, equipment, buildings, vehicles, and furniture.
 You can't claim depreciation on property held for personal purposes.
 If you use property, such as a car, for both business or investment and personal purposes, you can depreciate only the business or investment use portion.
 Land is never depreciable, although buildings and certain land improvements may be.